hkparker/Multiplexity/README.md

 Current status
 --------------

 You can download a single file from a server at this point, and while that is working reliably there are still many missing features.
-I've just finished cleaning up the client flow, need to do ther server next.
+Finishing the basic functionallity and cleaning up code now.

 Usage
 -----